Blues Special Tele

-- Modified Fender specifications, with more output and thicker tone
+- Modified Fender specifications, optimized for output

 - High output, but still has Fender sparkle

 - Compensated Bridge for even volume across all pickups

 - USA-made Alnico 5 Magnets for optimal tonal balance and output

 - Two different magnet staggers for optimizing pickups for your instrument

 - Hand-wound with our “Sectioning” technique for unique, dynamic tone

 - Hand-built fiberboard Bobbins for unrivaled quality control

 - Backed by our 10-Year Warranty on manufacturing defects